Exposing your skin to the sun is essential

 It's a goof on your part, a mistake, a lack of care.

-You stayed too long in the sun.
+You stayed in the sun too long.

 Sunscreens deresponsibilize you

-Sun creams are worse than clothes because of the chemicals that penetrate into your poor skin, already suffocated by their presence.
+Sun creams are worse than clothes, because of the chemicals that penetrate into your poor skin, already suffocated by their presence.

 Sunscreens are the symbol of foolish sun exposure.